 - A. Uses and Activities.
-Table 6.03-1 establishes the uses or other Covered Activities in Natural and Environmental Resources, and indicates whether such uses are subject to additional standards under Section 6.04.B or Section 6.04.C. - 1.
-A use indicated in Table 6.03-1 as "P" is permitted in NERS only if such use also is a permitted use in the underlying Zoning District and any applicable Overlay District. - 2.
-A use indicated in Table 6.03-1 as "P" requires separate special exception approval pursuant to Section 11.11 in NERS if such use is a minor special exception or special exception use in the underlying Zoning District or any applicable Overlay District. - 3.
-A use indicated in Table 6.03-1 as "S" requires separate special exception approval pursuant to Section 11.11 in NERS regardless of whether such use is a permitted, minor special exception, or special exception use in the underlying Zoning District or any applicable Overlay District. - 4.
-Permitted, minor special exception, and special exception uses in underlying Zoning Districts and any applicable Overlay District are prohibited in the RSCR Buffer Area, Very Steep Slop Areas, and Adjacent Steep Slopes if not indicated as "P"or "S" in Table 6.03-1.
+Table 6.03-1 provides the Covered Activities allowed in Natural and Environmental Resources and indicates the Development Standards under Section 6.04 to which such Covered Activities are subject. - B. A Covered Activity indicated in Table 6.03-1 as "P" is administered as follows: - Is permitted in NER if such Covered Activity also is a permitted use in the underlying Zoning District and any applicable Overlay District and is in conformance with all other applicable regulations of the Zoning Ordinance; and - 2.
+Requires separate Special Exception approval pursuant to Section 10.11 in NER if such Covered Activity is a Minor Special Exception or Special Exception use in the underlying Zoning District or any applicable Overlay District and must be in conformance with all other applicable regulations of the Zoning Ordinance." - C. A Covered Activity indicated in Table 6.03-1 as "S" requires separate Special Exception approval pursuant to Section 10.11 in NER regardless of whether such Covered Activity is a permitted, Minor Special Exception, or Special Exception use in the underlying Zoning District or any applicable Overlay District and must be in conformance with all other applicable regulations of the Zoning Ordinance. - D. Covered Activities not indicated as "P" or "S" in Table 6.03-1 are prohibited in NER.

-Use Table for Natural and Environmental Resource Standards 6.03-1 RSCR Buffer Area Very Steep Slope Areas (non-RSCR) and RSCR Adjacent Steep Slopes Moderately Steep Slope Areas Additional Specific Standards Uses and Activities Infrastructure P 1 /S 2 Public crossings for shared-use paths, trails, roads, rail, bridges, and driveways Р Р
+Table 6.03-1.
+Natural and Environmental Resource Standards RSCR Buffer Area Very Steep Slope Areas (non-RSCR) and RSCR Adjacent Steep Slopes Moderately Steep Slope Areas Section 6.04 Development Standards Uses and Activities Infrastructure 1 Crossings (including boardwalks, culverts, bridges, and tunnels that completely span the NER) for driveways and public shared-use paths, trails, roads, and rail Ρ Р Section 6.04.A.
+Section 6.04.C.1 2 Public water supply reservoirs. including Р Р Section 6.04.A.